Sergi Gómez

-Sergi Gómez Solà (born 28 March 1992) is a Spanish professional footballer who plays for RCD Espanyol as a central defender.
+Sergi Gómez Solà (born 28 March 1992) is a Spanish professional footballer who plays as a central defender for Primeira Liga club Alverca.

 Club career

 Barcelona

 Born in Arenys de Mar, Barcelona, Catalonia, Gómez arrived in FC Barcelona's youth academy at the age of 14.
 Even though he appeared in only three Segunda División B games for the B side in the 2009–10 season, he would later play an essential role in their Segunda División successful promotion play-offs, after injury to fellow youth graduate Andreu Fontàs.

-On 13 August 2010, as first-team manager Pep Guardiola provided Barças Spanish internationals with needed rest, Gómez was included in the nineteen-man squad to face Sevilla FC in the first leg of the 2010 edition of the Supercopa de España.
+On 13 August 2010, as first-team manager Pep Guardiola provided Barças Spanish internationals with needed rest, Gómez was included in the 19-man squad to face Sevilla FC in the first leg of the 2010 edition of the Supercopa de España.
 He made his competitive debut in that match, playing 90 minutes in a 3–1 away loss.

 Gómez was exclusively associated to the youth teams and the reserves during his spell at the Camp Nou, however.